sross1/SeniorProject_studentStudyAssistant/README.md

 # SeniorProject_studentStudyAssistant
-Kim and I's Senior Project.
-We are creating a student Study Assistant
+Kim Lam, Sydney Ross, and Justin Light's Senior Project.
+We are creating a student Study Assistant.